mikeroyal/NixOS-Guide/README.md

   NixOS Packages Search
 </p>

+[NUR(Nix User Repositories)](https://github.com/nix-community/NUR/) is the mother of all overlays, allowing access to user repositories and installing packages via attributes.

 **Using Flatpaks on NixOS makes installing/updating applications a lot easier especially if some software is proprietary.**